J. Melville Broughton: Political career

+Nevertheless, Broughton resisted threats to segregation.
+In 1942, he urged African Americans not to start making demands at home as a result of World War II:"Negroes are ill-advised if they take the position they are for victory in this war if something is to be done for them.
+Negroes should put their full energy into the war effort, for failure means slavery of the worst sort for white and Negro alike.
+The man or woman who uses this emergency as a means of stirring up strife between the races is not a friend to either race and is not a good American."

+In 1943, Broughton wrote, "We believe in a policy of purity and high standard as to both races and we recognize the principle that race distinction does not imply race discrimination."
+He spurned criticism from the NAACP and claimed that racism had no impact on North Carolina's judicial system.

 Broughton was among twelve nominated at the 1944 Democratic National Convention to serve as Franklin D. Roosevelt's running mate in the presidential election that year.

 Tenure in Senate

 In 1948, Broughton was elected to the United States Senate, after defeating William B. Umstead, an appointed incumbent, in the Democratic primary.
 In November, Broughton won both a special election to complete the Senate term and an election for a full term.
 He took office on December 31, 1948, but his service in the Senate was brief.

-Appearing healthy, Broughton suddenly collapsed from a heart attack and died in Washington D.C. on March 6, 1949.
+Appearing healthy, Broughton suddenly collapsed from a heart attack and died in Washington, D.C., on March 6, 1949.
 Governor W. Kerr Scott appointed Frank Porter Graham to fill his vacant office until the next election.